samuelkiprop/aweSAM-XS/README.md

 * 🌍  I'm based in Nairobi
 * 🖥️  See my portfolio at [https://awesam.tech](https://awesam.tech)
 * ✉️  You can contact me at [sam.kiprop23@gmail.com](mailto:sam.kiprop23@gmail.com)
-* 🚀  I'm currently working on [Scandiweb E-commerce store](https://scandistore.netlify.app/)
-* 🧠  I'm learning MongoDB, Express & Nodejs
-* 🤝  I'm open to collaborating on React frontend development projects.
+* 🤝  I'm open to collaborating on Angular and Node projects.
-* ⚡  I am the lord of aweSAMness

 ### Skills